Am I fit enough for a Gorilla Trek in Uganda?

 Your present Fitness Level should not prevent you from a Gorilla Trek.
 A moderate level of fitness or better is suitable for most.

-If all fails, you can be carried into the forest on a sedan chair by rotating porters.
-It is not demeaning work for the porters but quite profitable since they make a lot of money by local standards and are grateful for the opportunity.
+Rotating porters can carry you into the Forest on a sedan chair if all fails.
+It is not demeaning work for the porters but quite profitable since they make much money by local standards and are grateful for the opportunity.

 Use the Services of a Porter to assist you:

-They, unlike you, are used to the elevation, know the trails, and are used to the time of a trek.
+They, unlike you, are used to the elevation and know the trails and the trek time.
 They usually are in excellent shape.
 Besides, they make a very respectable income by Ugandan standards.

 The cost for a porter is minimal, even though you might want to prove that you are physically capable of carrying your bag.

 Take our advice and use the porter we provide—your support of a Ugandan Family.
 Your money will pay for food, housing, school fees for children, clothes, and medical care.
-Besides, their service lightens your load, something you might enjoy, no matter your fitness level.
+Besides, their service lightens your load, which you might enjoy regardless of your fitness level.

-Not only does a porter assist while you are Gorilla Tracking, but you are assisting by paying for their help on your trek.
+A porter assists while you are Gorilla Tracking, and you are assisting by paying for their help on your Trek.
 What you give them in fees and tips impacts their family and the local community.
+Read more here.